FatalDream/docs/docs/SecondCraft/getting-started.md

 !!! warning "Memory Settings"
     Uncheck the box `Use System Memory Settings` and then adjust the slider based on our [Memory Advisor](memory-advisor.md).

+!!! info
+    The server IP should be automatically added in the multiplayer menu.

 !!! success "All done!"
     You're all done and ready to join us in SecondCraft!

-!!! info
-    The server IP should be automatically added in the multiplayer menu.
-    If not, here it is: `sc.fataldream.com`